Decide While Others Delay: 6 Tips to Keep Decision-Making Stress Down

 Every day you make decisions, right?
 Whether they’re on what to have for breakfast or what you might do to accomplish your medical career goals, these decisions matter.
 Each one shapes your life.
 So, to stay ahead of the game and accomplish your goals as a med student, you need to decide while others delay.

 As a future doctor, you don’t have time to waste like many of your friends and family.
 You must decide while others delay.
-Getting distracted with mundane won’t help this process at all.
+Getting distracted by the mundane won’t help this process at all.
 So, how can you de-clutter your mind to handle decision-making better and faster under pressure?

 Learn to make better decisions when it seems like the world is resting on your shoulders.
 Don’t wait until you’re a busy physician.
 The time to start making these changes in your life is now, while you’re still in medical school.